 As my great inspirator Guy Kawasaki so wisely put it: 'Eaters want a bigger slice of an existing pie, bakers want to make a bigger pie and share it with others'.

 Despite the immensely growing competition in the consulting world, consultants should never worry about their competitors trying to get a slice of their existing pie.

-By being intentional in openly sharing real-life experiences they will enjoy infinite supply to bake more and bigger pie.
+By being intentional in openly sharing real-life experiences they will enjoy infinite supply to bake more and bigger pies.
 Bakers will always be seen as leaders and clients want to work with leaders.

-In his fantastic book ‘Give And Take’ (see summary in my newsletter #8), Wharton Prof. Adam Grant provides scientific evidence that those who like to give away their time, knowledge, or resources to others will be ahead in the long run.
+In his fantastic book ‘Give And Take’ (see summary here), Wharton Prof. Adam Grant provides scientific evidence that those who like to give away their time, knowledge, or resources to others will be ahead in the long run.
 Because they build a large network and earn valuable trust and respect from their fellow human beings.

 Getting/staying in the ‘helping mindset’ is an unparalleled mental guiding principle.
 Not only did it result in developing better content to help my audience, but it also made it way easier to embrace the marketing aspect (sharing educational content) in consulting.